Rui-29/Vision-to-physics-benchmark/README.md

 # Vision-to-Physics (V2P) framework

-This repository contains the minimal reproducibility package for the **Vision-to-Physics (V2P)** framework, which bridges generative occupant modeling with building thermodynamics.
+This repository contains the reproducibility package for the **Vision-to-Physics (V2P)** framework, which bridges generative occupant modeling with building thermodynamics.
 Inspired by the [BEDLAM](https://bedlam.is.tue.mpg.de/) dataset, this framework leverages [SMPL-X](https://smpl-x.is.tue.mpg.de/) body models and [AMASS motion sequences](https://amass.is.tue.mpg.de/) within Unreal Engine 5 to render highly realistic synthetic occupant videos, while capturing the ground truth physical vectors (Metabolic Rate (MET) and Clothing Insulation (CLO), and 3D spatial coordinates).

 Additionally, this repository provides the evaluation scripts and prompt pipelines used to benchmark zero-shot Vision-Language Models (VLMs) against supervised Convolutional Neural Networks (CNNs) for extracting physics-based thermodynamic metrics (MET) and CLO) from these visual inputs.